What is Performance Testing?

 - Is the system able to recover once it’s crashed?

-Volume test is to verify the performance of the application is not affected by volume of data that is being handled by the application.
-Hence to execute Volume Test generally huge volume of data is entered into the database.
-This test can be incremental or steady test.
-In the incremental test volume of data is increased gradually.
+Volume Testing is to verify that the performance of the application is not affected by the volume of data that is being handled by the application.
+In order to execute a Volume Test, a huge volume of data is entered into the database.
+This test can be an incremental or steady test.
+In the incremental test, the volume of data is increased gradually.

-Generally with the application usage, the database size grows and it is necessary to test the application against heavy Database.
-A good example of this could be a website of a new school or college having small data to store initially but after 5-10 years the data stores in database of website is much more.
+Generally, with the application usage, the database size grows, and it is necessary to test the application against a heavy database.
+A good example of this could be a website of a new school or a college having small amounts of data to store initially, but after 5-10 years, the data stores in the database of the website is much more.

 => Is the application capable of meeting business volume under both normal and peak load conditions?